girvel/signer/README.md

 # Signer

-A service for signing data asymetrically.
+A service for signing data.